jeffthekiIIer/jeffthekiIIer/README.md

-WE need to cancel jane for being a lesboy puppygirlboything😭 you people are SOOOO hateful omfg just look at my pronoun.cc do u think i am a cishetman who seriously calls himself a lesbian, please read https://github.com/lesboyreclaim
+WE need to cancel jane for being a lesboy puppygirlboything😭 you people are SOOOO hateful omfg please read https://github.com/lesboyreclaim

-being called invalid aside new rentry coming soon

 #1 Jeff the Killer Fan & Yumeshipper